Does My Credit Card Cover Rental Car Insurance?

 If you drive regularly and own a car, you may already carry an auto insurance policy with some protection when driving a rental car.
 Therefore you can decline most rental insurance offered to you.

-It’s important to note that depending on what types of protection you should opt out of depends entirely on the value of your rental car and your own auto insurance policy limits, deductibles, and coverages.
+It’s important to note that depending on what types of protection you should opt out of depends entirely on the value of your rental car and your auto insurance policy limits, deductibles, and coverages.

 • If you are offered Liability Insurance Supplement, decline if you have sufficient personal liability insurance.